johanley/end-game/README.md

-Detailed simulator for personal finances, specific to retired Canadians.
+Personal finance simulator for retired Canadians.

+The documentation is <a href="https://johanley.github.io/end-game/">here</a>.